gpkash/5eOSRD/Bestiary/Young Red Shadow Dragon/Young Red Shadow Dragon.md

 **Claw**. _Melee Weapon Attack:_ +11 to hit, reach 5 ft., one target.
 Hit: 13 (2d6 + 6) slashing damage.

 **Shadow Breath Recharge 5-6**.
 The dragon exhales shadowy fire in a 30-foot cone.
 Each creature in that area must make a DC 18 Dexterity saving throw, taking 56 (16d6) necrotic damage on a failed save, or half as much damage on a successful one.
-A humanoid reduced to 0 hit points by this damage dies, and an undead [[shadow]] rises from its corpse and acts immediately after the dragon in the initiative count.
+A humanoid reduced to 0 hit points by this damage dies, and an undead [[5eOSRD/Bestiary/Shadow/Shadow]] rises from its corpse and acts immediately after the dragon in the initiative count.
 The shadow is under the dragon's control.

 ---